RhetTbull/osxmetadata/README.md

                 stationary (a template that can be re-used).
-Setting this to True is the same as checking the 'Stationary Pad' box in Finder Info. tags            _kMDItemUserTags, com.apple.metadata:_kMDItemUserTags;
+Setting this to True is the same as checking the 'Stationary Pad' box in Finder Info. subject         kMDItemSubject, com.apple.metadata:kMDItemSubject; Subject
+                of the this item.
+A string.
+tags            _kMDItemUserTags, com.apple.metadata:_kMDItemUserTags;
                 Finder tags; searchable in Spotlight using "tag:tag_name".
                 If you want tags/keywords visible in the Finder, use this instead of kMDItemKeywords.
-A list of Tag objects. version         kMDItemVersion, com.apple.metadata:kMDItemVersion; The
+A list of Tag objects. title           kMDItemTitle, com.apple.metadata:kMDItemTitle; The title of
+                the file.
+For example, this could be the title of a document, the name of a song, or the subject of an email message.
+A string. version         kMDItemVersion, com.apple.metadata:kMDItemVersion; The
                 version number of this file.
 A string. wherefroms      kMDItemWhereFroms, com.apple.metadata:kMDItemWhereFroms;